schochastics/signnet/paper.md

 `signnet`.
 The trick is to convert the signed network into an a special unsigned one with `as_unsigned_2mode()`, do the projection as usual and the turn it back to a signed graph with `as_signed_proj()`.
-The details can be found in the original paper and in a designated vignette.
+The details can be found in the original paper and in two designated vignettes.

 # References